-Join us on May 11th, the Friday before Mother’s Day, at the elegant Cosmos Club of Washington, D.C. as we honor our 2012 Foremothers and Health Policy Hero.
+Each May, we honor Foremothers and Health Policy Hero.
 The Foremother Awards are for lifetime achievement for Washington area women whose lives have touched adults and children across the country.
 To learn about our impressive honorees and purchase your ticket, please check out our Foremother Awards page.

 2012 Cancer Prevention and Treatment 5K

 Our Cancer Prevention and Treatment 5K in Georgetown on September 23, 2012 was bigger and better than ever, thanks to all our wonderful participants, donors, supporters, volunteers, and sponsors!
 Donations are still being accepted on our race site through December 24, 2012 so it’s not too late to be part of this wonderful event!

 Click here to see winners and official times.

 Special thanks to our amazingly successful teams, who raised thousands of dollars to help us help fight cancer before it starts and help all cancer patients get the best possible treatment:

 Team Mathias raised $6,059 in honor of 11-year-old Mathias Giordano who was recently diagnosed with Osteosarcoma and was able to participate in the 5K in his wheel chair.
 His smile lit up the entire 5K.

 Team Olson raised $3,940 in honor of Douglas Olson.

 #TheMovement raised $2,355 in honor of Patrick Ryan, who was diagnosed with testicular cancer in June 2012.